Mohamed-Ellakany/Qate3Dashboard/README.md

 ## Introduction

-The Boycott Dashboard Mobile App is a powerful tool designed to help users manage and monitor boycott activities.
-This app provides real-time data, visualizations, and insights to support users in making informed decisions about boycotts.
+The Boycott Dashboard for Mobile App is a powerful tool designed to help Manager To Add And Delete Products in every Section in Database .

 ## Features